Loading...

 MANUSCRIPT SHOULD MEET THE FOLLOWING REQUISITE CRITERIA FOR FASTER PUBLICATION:

-• The study reported in the paper should not be older than 3 years.
+• The research presented in the paper should not be older than 3 years.

 • The data presented in tables should not be repeated in figures.